karelnagel/remotion-sst/readme.md

-# Pulumi Remotion Lambda
+# Remotion SST

-The easiest way to deploy Remotion Lambda to SST and use in your applications.
+The easiest way to deploy Remotion Lambda to AWS with SST/Pulumi and use in your applications.

 ## Installation

 ```
-npm install pulumi-remotion-lambda
+npm install remotion-sst
 ```

 ## Usage